Skip to main content Skip to main navigation Skip to search

 The Australian and Victorian governments signed the original Central Highlands RFA on 27 March 1998.
 The agreement was for a duration of 20 years and an interim extension was signed to align expiry of the Central Highlands RFA with that of other Victorian RFAs on 31 March 2020.

-Central Highlands RFA PDF 49 216 KB
+Central Highlands RFA

 The Central Highlands Land Tenure and Zoning Map (March 1998) PDF [5.8 MB, 1 page] identified the extent of the comprehensive adequate and representative reserve system in the Central Highlands RFA region at the time of signing.

-Extension of the East Gippsland, Central Highlands and North East RFAs
+2018 variations to the East Gippsland, Central Highlands and North East RFAs

-On 26 March 2018, the Australian and Victorian governments extended the timeframe of three Victorian RFAs - the East Gippsland, Central Highlands and North East - to 31 March 2020.
+On 26 March 2018, the Australian and Victorian Governments extended the timeframe of three Victorian RFAs - the East Gippsland, Central Highlands and North East - to 31 March 2020.

 • East Gippsland